DK-Code1/Eazy-gif/README.md

 # Requirements
 - MPV libraries.
 - FFMPEG binaries.

-- Releases already come with mpv and ffmpeg (For Windows users).
+Releases already come with mpv and ffmpeg (For Windows users).

+If you are not using release version, you can easily download ffmpeg and mpv library at [jeremylee.sh](https://jeremylee.sh/bins/) (ffmpeg.exe, mpv-2.dll), you can place them in the same working directory.

-- Linux users only need to install MPV as it comes ffmpeg automatically.
+Linux users only need to install MPV as it comes ffmpeg automatically.

 # This app uses
-- Tkinter with customtkinter for GUI.
+- Tkinter with [customtkinter](https://github.com/TomSchimansky/CustomTkinter) for GUI.
-- MPV for video playing and preview with mpv-python implementation.
+- MPV for video playing and preview with [mpv-python](https://github.com/jaseg/python-mpv) implementation.
-- ffmpeg-python wrapper for ffmpeg, to convert process videos and gifs.
+- [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) wrapper for ffmpeg, to convert process videos and gifs.
 - Mediainfo (File info).
 - Opencv2 (File info).